msnabiel/AAAA/README.md

-### GitHub Repository Description

----

-**AuthPage-React**: A sleek sign-in and sign-up UI built with JavaScript, featuring easy background customization.
-Set the background to transparent to view updates; it's currently black.

----

-### README File for **AuthPage-React**

----

 # AuthPage-React

 **AuthPage-React** is a dynamic user interface for sign-in and sign-up pages, crafted using JavaScript.
 It allows for easy customization of the background, offering flexibility to fit various design needs.